keithasaurus/koda-validate/README.md

 # allow up to 30 keys
 python /path/to/koda-validate/codegen/generate.py /your/target/directory --num-keys 30
 ```
-Then _you_ can deal with really slow mypy checks :).

 ### DictValidatorAny
-`DictValidatorAny` is similar to `RecordValidator`, but there are several key differences:
+`DictValidatorAny` is somewhat similar to `RecordValidator`, but there are several key differences:
+- It accepts a dictionary `schema` instead of a tuple of key / value 2-tuples.
 - It does not narrow the types on either the key or the value.
-If valid, the type of returned data will be `Dict[Hashable, Any]`.
+If valid, the type of returned data will be `Dict[Any, Any]`.
 (This is why it has `Any` in its name.)
 - It can allow for arbitrary amounts of keys
 - It passes along the keys, so the validated object may appear quite similar to the input.
 Note that
 it will always return a new dictionary (if valid), and it is legal for values to differ from the input.